James Martin’s Islands to Highlands cooks with amazing wasabi

 James Martin discovers real wasabi in County Armagh

 James Martin discovered that real Wasabi was expensive and rare and took over two years to grow.
 To his amazement, he found that there were only a small number of wasabi growers outside Japan.
-Today, Wasabi Crop run by Sean Kitson and his son Zak produce fresh Wasabi rhizomes in County Armagh and according to James Martin, it was fantastic stuff.
+Today, Wasabi Crop, run by Sean Kitson and his son Zak, produces fresh Wasabi rhizomes in County Armagh, and according to James Martin, it is fantastic stuff.
 He encourages people to buy some before it runs out!

-James Martin and Paul Rankin talking to Sean Kitson about growing wasabi.
+James Martin and Paul Rankin visit Wasabi Crop

-Since visiting Wasabi Crop James is now a new-found fan of Wasabi.
-He also found out that the key to fresh Wasabi is to let it air for about 5 minutes before using the grated wasabi paste.
-He also recommended using grated Wasabi on fresh salmon because the hot-oil dressing lightly cooks this dish (Wasabi mountain salmon).
+Since visiting Wasabi Crop, James has become a new fan of Wasabi.
+He also learned that the key to fresh Wasabi is to let it air for about 5 minutes before using the grated wasabi paste.
+He also recommends using grated Wasabi on fresh salmon because the hot-oil dressing lightly cooks this dish (Wasabi mountain salmon).

 James Martin’s wasabi experience